Did you know that “Anpan” and “Curry-pan” were invented in Japan?

 Jam-pan is shaped like a half moon.
 It contains jam instead of Anko.

-There are many kinds of Jam-pan, including blueberry and orange.
+many kinds of Jam-pan, including blueberry and orange.

 Originally, Jam-pan used apricot jam.